greenelab/deep-review/all-sections.md

 There are unique challenges to evaluating deep learning predictions in the biomedical domain.
 We focus on TF binding prediction as a representative task to illustrate some of these issues.
-The human genome has 3E9 base pairs, and only a small fraction of them are implicated in specific biochemical activities.
+The human genome has 3 billion base pairs, and only a small fraction of them are implicated in specific biochemical activities.
 As a result, classification of genomic regions based on their biochemical activity results in highly imbalanced classification.
 Class imbalance also arises in other problems